 New models are generally introduced sometime between July and October, though some can be earlier or later.
 If you start a lease within a few months of a brand-new car's release, you may get the best deal.

 One of the only situations where timing does not matter is when the automaker offers special lease deals.
-These deals may include several perks like inflated residual values, low money factors, and lower capitalized costs.
+These deals may include several incentives like inflated residual values, low money factors, and lower capitalized costs.

 How Is Residual Value Calculated?

 Even though this value is represented as a dollar figure, residual value is a percentage of the MSRP.
 For example, if the leased vehicle has an MSRP of $30,000 and its residual value is half after a 36-month lease, the bank will calculate the car has a $15,000 residual value at the end of the lease.